inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 Scripting frameworks offer you predefined events, functions and access to variables.
 Everything is already there.
 You just have to put it together which requires much less knowledge about the technology behind it.

 #### portability
-Scripts can be interpreted on every platform (Windows, Linux, Mac..) where an interpreter is available.
+Scripts can be interpreted on every [platform](https://en.wikipedia.org/wiki/Computing_platform) (Windows, Linux, Mac..) where an interpreter is available.
 You can test your script on one platform and be assured that it will work on every other platform as well.
 Making sure your C/C++ source code works everywhere on the other hand is usually a very hard job.
 Interpreters are available for all platforms and the engine developers make sure its working for you!

 #### multithreading
 Script tasks can be started in their own [thread](https://en.wikipedia.org/wiki/Thread_(computing)) which helps to distribute processor usage.

 ## Example scripts
-Imagine you would like to add a **button A** to your map that opens **door 1** and plays a sound as soon as a player presses it.
-This is done with the following script:
+Imagine you would like to add a **button** to your map that opens **door 1** and plays a sound as soon as a player pressed it.
+This could be done with the following script:

 ```
 callback OnPlayerPressButton(player, button)